HamzaYacub/QAC-Fundamental-Project/README.md

 Here are some of the designs for the application.

-This page shows the available cars from the database (READ function)
+This page shows the available cars from the database (READ function).
+This page also has a link to each car's respective update pages.

 ![Home page][home]